Preparing for your Security Clearance Interview - A Comprehensive Guide

 Effective response: "I've always been careful about my relationships.
 I did go through a difficult breakup five years ago, but it ended amicably, and we have no ongoing contact.
 There's nothing in my past or current relationships that could be used to pressure or blackmail me."

-Question about online behavior: "Do you access adult content online?"
+Question about online behaviour: "Do you access adult content online?"

 Effective response: "I occasionally view legal adult content through mainstream websites.
-I've never accessed illegal material, participated in risky behavior online, or shared personal images that could compromise me or my security."
+I've never accessed illegal material, participated in risky behaviour online, or shared personal images that could compromise me or my security."

 Question about drug use: "Have you ever used illegal drugs?"